IOS 13: Haptics

 iOS 13 introduced a new Core Haptics framework.
 Prior to iOS 13, apps could only provide the default haptic patterns.
 Core Haptics gives developers more fine-grained control over the iPhone's Taptic Engine, including synchronized audio, allowing apps to provide customized haptic and audio feedback.
 This feature is only available on iPhone 8 or newer.
 It is also not supported on the iPod Touch due to the lack of a haptic motor in those devices.

 External storage

-iOS 13 introduced the ability to connect to external USB drives.
+iOS 13 introduced the ability to use external USB drives in Files.
+Previously external storage was supported in Photos.
 Although primarily designed for thumb drives and hard drives, a wide variety of USB disk devices will work, thanks to the iOS's support of the SCSI subclass of USB Mass Storage.
 Native SCSI disk devices will work as well, when used with a SCSI to USB adapter.

 Exposure Notification API

-On 20 May 2020, Apple released iOS 13.5, which includes the Exposure Notification API that provides access to the Apple / Google privacy-preserving contact tracing system that Apple have developed jointly with Google.
+On May 20, 2020, Apple released iOS 13.5, which includes the Exposure Notification API that provides access to the (Google/Apple) Exposure Notification System that Apple have developed jointly with Google.
 This is provided to support digital contact tracing which came to light during the COVID-19 pandemic.